June 3-5, 2026 - SOLD OUT

 A $750.00 CAD (~$537.00 USD) non-refundable deposit is required to secure your spot, with the remaining balance due 90 days before the workshop.

-• Full payment is due 90 days before the workshop
+Full payment is due 90 days prior to the workshop start date.

 Press the button and send me an email if you have any questions or want to sign up.